chnsdly/GlobalTech/content/english/resources/news/_index.md

 ---
-title: "news"
+title: "Newsroom"
-description: "Insights and updates from our engineering team."
+description: "Stay informed with the latest company updates, partnerships, and trade-show appearances."
 ---